Performance Review Preparation Guidelines

-Beginning with the 2000-01 academic year, the College extended its faculty review policy to cover adjunct faculty and faculty on administrative contracts.
-Once every five years librarians classified as administrators with faculty status will be asked to participate in the same sort of review that has long been required for the tenured and tenure-track faculty.
-Performance reviews will differ from tenure reviews, however, as they will be aimed at helping the Faculty Welfare Committee better understand the achievements as well as the special circumstances and challenges faced by librarians and at helping the librarian become more effective.
+Beginning with the 2000-01 academic year, the college extended its faculty review policy to cover adjunct faculty and faculty on administrative contracts.
+Once every five years you'll be asked to participate in the same sort of review that has long been required for the tenured and tenure-track faculty.
+Performance reviews will differ from tenure reviews, however, as they will be aimed at helping the Faculty Welfare Committee better understand the achievements as well as the special circumstances and challenges faced by faculty and at helping the faculty member become more effective.

 What we are asking you to do